 I work to a strict code of ethics and keep all client information confidential as outlined by the BACP (British Association for Counselling and Psychotherapy).
 What is said during the session will remain in the session.
 I will keep notes of our sessions as these benefit my practice and your therapy.
 At the end of our time all notes will be destroyed.
-I do not keep any notes in a computerised form.

 If for any chance we should meet outside of the Therapeutic arena I will not greet you.
 I am not being rude, this is because for some their therapy is a private thing and they don’t wish others to know that they are receiving counselling.
 However, if you choose to speak to me I will always reply.